 RAM Philippines, SRDP and Bike Scouts share the same goals when it comes to community engagement, knowledge transfer and social good initiatives, including teaching schoolkids the importance of portable technology as a way to respond quickly and efficiently to natural disasters.

-In the following weeks, Philippines Flying Labs will start working closely with the Civil Aviation Authorities and the military to plan training sessions, technical workshops for their local partners and UAV-driven humanitarian missions.
+In the following weeks, Philippines Flying Labs will start working closely with the Civil Aviation Authorities to plan training sessions, technical workshops for their local partners and UAV-driven humanitarian missions.

 Please join us in welcoming the Philippines Flying Labs’ incredible team to our growing Pacific network.